 Rapid progress towards therapies for aging, capable of increasing the healthy human life span and preventing or reversing age-related disease, is made possible by an environment of widespread appreciation and understanding.
-The future of longevity research depends upon funding and public support - but both are lacking.
-Despite the fact that the scientific community knows enough for work on longevity medicine to proceed, there is little funding for such research and far from enough discussion on this topic in the public sphere.
-This present poor situation must change for the better if we are to see significant progress in our lifetimes.
+The future of longevity research depends upon funding and public support, but despite considerable gains made in the past few years, there remain far to little of both to sustain best possible progress in research and development.
+Despite the fact that the scientific community knows enough for work on rejuvenation therapies to proceed, there is a paucity of funding for such research and only sparse discussion of this topic in the public sphere.
+This presently poor situation must change for the better if we are to see significant progress in our lifetimes.

 After all, we cannot expect advances in medicine to emerge from nowhere: that isn't the way the world works.
 Progress occurs most readily in well-known and widely appreciated fields, where research results are constantly in the news, as is the case for stem cell research and tissue engineering.
 Fortunately there are many ways to help make longevity science look more like stem cell research in both popularity and the pace of development.
 It is in everyone's self-interest to help accelerate work on therapies that will remove the pain and suffering caused by aging.
 So take a little time to read the options here: every dollar, persuasive word, and helping hand brings the future of longer, healthier lives that much closer.